 When the city council made that decision, the non-profit, non-partisan Taxpayers Protection Alliance criticized the use of tax dollars.
 Vice President of Policy and Government Affairs Dan Savickas is questioning the subsequent trip as well.

-"It's not a good luck, especially in the midst of this $650 million renovation deal," he told WCNC Charlotte.
+"It's not a good look, especially in the midst of this $650 million renovation deal," he told WCNC Charlotte.
 "It's another sad use of taxpayer resources, especially when you're asking for $650 million of taxpayer funds to renovate this stadium and then you're out off-shoring home games to Germany and then the taxpayers are funding you to go to that."

 Graham doesn't see it as a waste at all.